Rights and Responsibilities

-- Have your wishes considered for purposes of determining who may visit if you lack decision-making capacity and to have the method of that consideration disclosed in the hospital on visitation.
+19. Have your wishes considered, if you lack decision-making capacity, for the purposes of determining who may visit.
+The method of the consideration will be disclosed in the hospital policy on visitation.
 At a minimum, the hospital shall include any persons living in your household.

 Your responsibilities include:

 1. Providing, to the best of your knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to your health.